sksum/GSOC-20-Final-Work-Product/README.md

 - on everybeatdo: <br />
     This is a new block which uses a seperate turtle as a beat compainion to run tasks on every beat regardless of note playing , whereas the **on everynotedo** block only worked when a note was queued in the project .
 - Search: <br />
-    I helped revamp the JqueryUI Search widget to use searchIds for to use images as identifiers .
+    I helped revamp the JqueryUI Search widget to use images as identifiers .
+The widget now also uses id-item pairs to maintain uniqueness of block-search queries.
     &nbsp;

     ![search](./images/search.gif)